top of page

 • Facebook

-OM HOUSE - 52 Hall Street, Bondi Beach NSW.
+52 Hall Street, Bondi Beach NSW.

 We acknowledge that we meet and practice on Indigenous land and pay our deep respects to the elders past and present and acknowledge the role our Indigenous peoples continue to play within our local communities.